Grants awarded

 Historic Ice Core

-To document and interpret historical environmental data captured in an ice core from a glacier in the Alps.
+To document and interpret historical environmental data captured in an ice core from a glacier in the Alps and make the results freely available online.

 $570,000